gundak95/cuwait_corpus/README.md

 Transcription and annotation is done in EMARaLDA.
 The metadata management software is yet to be decided.

 All personal data is anonymised or consent for sharing obtained.

+LaMeta lets me export a general .imdi file for the whole corpus, and files for persons or sessions.